 W.G.
 Van Alstine, DVM, PhD, Dipl.
 ACVP, Professor of Veterinary Pathology

 P.S.
 Wakenell, DVM, PhD, Associate Professor of Avian Diagnostics

 W.L.
 Wigle, DVM, Clinical Associate Professor of Veterinary Pathology

 C.R.
-Wilson, MS, PhD, Clinical Assistant Professor of Toxicology
+Wilson, MS, PhD, Clinical Associate Professor of Toxicology